minoa-lang/reference/src/items/modules.md

 `src/a/mod.mn` | `src/a/foo.mn`      | `:.a.c`

 For a `path` attribute inside an inline module, the relative location of the file path depends on the kind of source file the `path` attribute is located in.
-If in a [module root](#432-module-roots-), the path is relative to the directory the module root is located in.
+If in a [module root], the path is relative to the directory the module root is located in.
 If it were to only use file modules, meaning that it will interpret all inline module modules as a directories.
 Otherwise, it is almost the same, with the exception that the path starts with the name of the current module.